Amorim: Injured Fernandes irreplaceable as he recounts United’s great loss from the captain’s absence.

 Fernandes, who has been an integral part of Amorim’s rejuvenated Manchester United team, is out and set to miss weeks of action.

 During his recent pre-match conference, Amorim said: “It’s impossible to replace Bruno.”
-A statement which truly defines the importance of the Manchester United’s Portuguese midfielder.
+A statement which truly defines the importance of Manchester United’s Portuguese midfielder.

 “But I said that this morning to the team, we need to take the good thing, if there is a good thing on that, and a lot of people need to step up.